RamjanthaP/MediumContext/README.md

 Are written in playwright and should be placed in `/test-e2e` with a descriptive naming and test a clear scope of functionality, for exemple just navigation or just a contact form.

+## Integrations

+### Storyblok to Linkedin posting (Currently not working)

+The integration from Storyblok to Linkedin is designed so when a post is published, changed or unpublished, it will create, updated or remove a Linkedin-post.
+The post will take the image and an excerpt of the text and publish it to Linkedin with a link to the post on the site.

+The mechanics behind it is.

+1. A user publish a post
+2. A webhook in Storyblok will call amaceit.com/api/storyblokToLinkedInWebhook (located under src/pages/api/storyblokToLinkedInWebhook.tsx) which in turn will

 ## Folder structure

 - TODO: fill in this part